 6 Places to Visit In London With Kids

-I hope the following list is useful for you if you live in London and want to do something different with the kids or if you are not in London and are planning a visit to London and would like to know family-friendly places to visit.
+I hope the following list is useful for you if you live in London and want to do something different with the kids or if you are not in London and are planning a visit to London and would like to know family-friendly places to visit in London.

 Cutty Sark is a British clipper ship.
 Built on the River Clyde in 1869 for the Jock Willis Shipping Line, she was one of the last tea clippers to be built and one of the fastest, coming at the end of a long period of design development, which halted as sailing ships gave way to steam propulsion.
 It was also used as a navy training ship.

 Cutty Sark is such an educational and fun visit.
 We liked the interactive activities around the ship as well as following the explorer trail.
 It is a short visit but you and your family will definitely have a lot of fun and you can then wander around Greenwich where there are lots of other fantastic places to visit whilst in the area.

 2. Museum Of Transport

 London Transport Museum explores the story of London and its transport system over the last 200 years, highlighting the powerful link between transport and the growth of modern London, culture and society since 1800.

 It is FREE for kids under 18 and tickets for adults are priced from £16.50 (you can always get better deals online) for the whole year which is so handy when you live in London or if you visit London often.
 And costs £32.00 for a family ticket based on a family of 4.

 It is located in Covent Garden and opens from 10:00 until 18:00 with last entry at 17:15.
 It is suitable for all ages.
 They have a cloakroom and a buggy park available.

 We had a super fun day at the London Transport Museum.
 As you can see there is a lot to do and it is definitely a fab day out for the whole family.
 And Covent Garden is beautiful so you can go around the market after the museum.